lionelmace/roks-virt/README.md

+# Run Virtual Machine on OpenShift on IBM Cloud

+> Estimated duration: 2 hours

-# Terraform scripts to install ROKS with Bare metal workers
+First, you will provision a ROKS cluster with Bare metal workers.

+Then, you will install the OpenShift Virtualization operator.

+Finally, you will deploy two types of VMs:

-Let's deploy a stateless VM with a ContainerDisk, which is ephemeral storage.
-Thus, the VM will not have any Persistent Volumes (PVs).
+* a stateless VM with a ContainerDisk, which is ephemeral storage.
 The basic steps here would be to create a container image and use it as the root disk for the Virtual Machine.
 The OpenShift's internal registry is used to store the container image.
+* a stateful the VM with Persistent Volumes (PVs).

 ![Operator OSV welcome](./images/operator-osv-welcome.png)